Sound Recordist Teams

 Rapid Assembly

-24-hour team assembly for most requirements.
-We maintain relationships with sound professionals across South Africa—from Cape Town and Johannesburg to Durban and the Garden Route—for quick response to production needs.
+24-hour team assembly for most needs.
+We keep relationships with sound pros across South Africa—from Cape Town and Johannesburg to Durban.
+The Garden Route—for quick response to production needs.

 04.